inductiva/inductiva/docs-sources/cans/run-temporal-boundary-layer-case.md

 ```
 ng(1:3) = 576, 576, 384
 ```

+To simulate neutral or unstable stratification instead of the stable case, simply modify the `beta` parameter in the configuration file:
+- Set `beta = 0` for neutral stratification
+- Set `beta = 0.004` for unstable stratification

 ### Running the Simulation
 Here is the code required to run the simulation using the Inductiva API: